bchoubert/wine-api/README.md

   $dbname = "DatabaseName";
 ```

+## Database
+This project uses the provided wines.sql database.
+This database comes from [here](https://www.data.gouv.fr/fr/datasets/accords-mets-et-vins/) and was parsed from the CSV file.
+The columns used for this projects are 'Nom du mets' (plate name) and 'Nom du vin' (wine name).

 ## Example
 For example, for the call : getwine.php?plat=oeuf, it returns you the folowwing JSON :
 ```json